Refined-Deep Reinforcement Learning for MIMO Bistatic Backscatter Resource Allocation: Refined-DDPG for MIMO

-The DDPG architecture consists of fully connected layers for the critic and actor networks, as shown in Fig. \ref{DDPG_structure}. \begin{enumerate} \item \textbf{Actor Network}: This determines the optimal action given a particular state.
+The RDMB architecture consists of fully connected layers for the critic and actor networks, as shown in Fig. \ref{DDPG_structure}. \begin{enumerate} \item \textbf{Actor network} determines the optimal action given a particular state.
 The input layer corresponds to the state space.
 It comprises two hidden layers.
-Each layer is a fully connected linear layer, the dimensions of which are calculated as the nearest power of $2$ that is greater than or equal to the number of state variables.
+The dimensions of each layer are determined by rounding up to the nearest power of $2$ that is equal to or greater than the number of state variables.
 The output layer corresponds to the action space with dimensions equal to the number of action variables.
-It is a linear layer followed by a hyperbolic tangent function (tanh) activation function.
+It is a linear layer followed by a hyperbolic tangent function (tanh) activation function \cite{goodfellow2016deep}.
 The output of this function is then scaled to the maximum possible action value.

-\item \textbf{Critic Network}: This evaluates the expected return, or value, of being in a certain state and taking a particular action.
+\item \textbf{Critic network}: This evaluates the expected return, or value, of being in a specific state and taking a particular action.
 The input layer takes in two types of inputs: the state and the action.
 The network contains two hidden layers.
-The first hidden layer is a fully connected linear layer with dimensions determined by the nearest power of $2$ larger than or equal to the sum of the number of state variables and the number of action variables.
+The first hidden layer is a fully connected linear layer.
+Its dimension is set to the nearest power of two, equal to or larger than the sum of the number of state variables and action variables.
 After the first hidden layer processes the state input, the action input is concatenated to its output.
 The second hidden layer takes this concatenated vector as input.
-The output layer has dimensions equal to 1, which represents the expected return (or value) of a given state-action pair.
+The output layer has dimensions equal to one, representing the expected return of a given state-action pair.

 \end{enumerate}